How to spot a recession (and worry less about its effects)

-To understand and define recession, first you should know a little about an economic number called gross domestic product, or GDP.
+To define a recession requires a general understanding of an economic number called gross domestic product, or GDP.

 Every day, people nationwide—farmers and factory workers and babysitters and social media influencers—all head to work.
-Together, they produce all the goods and services that make up what we think of as the U.S. economy.
+Together, they produce the goods and services that make up the U.S. economy.

 If you add up the dollar value of all the things they make and the services they deliver, you get the national GDP.
 When the economy grows, the GDP gets bigger as workers make more stuff and perform more services.